-to 10.7.1: Pesticides, biocides and biological control agents food chain, the use of which is prohibited by international conventions, may not be used in FSC-certified Organizations (worldwide).
+to 10.7.1: Pesticides, biocides and biological control agents

+Biocides and pesticides belonging to WHO classes 1A and 1B, chlorinated hydrocarbons, persistent and permanently biologically active biocides and pesticides that accumulate in the food chain, the use of which is prohibited by international conventions, may not be used in FSC-certified Organizations (worldwide).
+Under the German FSC Standard the use of pesticides, biocides and biological control agents is only permissible in the exceptional event of an official directive.